madzdns/clusterlet/README.md

 # What is Clusterlet?

-Clusterlet is a `Java` library to let you manage A to Z of a `cluster`
+Clusterlet is a `Java` library.
+It let you manage A to Z of a `cluster`

-* It helps you to discover other cluster members, Add or remove members, detect dead or unhealthy members and so on.
+* It helps you to discover other cluster members, add or remove members, detect dead or unhealthy members and so on.
 * It also helps you to communicate between cluster members with sending (bulk) messages.
 * It keeps track of messages and is capable of resolving conflicts between message versions
 * It also gives reports related to the state and health of the cluster.